charmingcharles/Loveculator-API/README.md

 ```
 And with that we can send fully complete request body.

-## post method love calculation with key in request body
+## love calculation with key in request body

 Call:
 ```